 All of the data that is collected for the volunteer monitoring program is managed in either an Access database or in Excel spreadsheets.
 Data managed in the Morro Bay Monitoring Program (MBMP) Access database, which includes water quality, bacteria and bay water quality data, are submitted to CEDEN.
 Bioassessment data is managed in a separate Access system designed by SWAMP.
-Suspended sediment data is managed in a Sediment Access database.
 The remaining projects have separate datasheets that were created by the VMP specifically for each project.
 Following is a list of the data that is collected and the file where it is entered.